gearboxxsv/UASChecklist/README.md

 *  Operation   https://raw.githubusercontent.com/gearboxxsv/uaschecklist/master/operation.json
 *  Preparation https://raw.githubusercontent.com/gearboxxsv/uaschecklist/master/preparation.json

-# Usage
+### Usage Credit
 Please give credit to *UnmannedAircraftSafetyTeam.org in your application when using the source files.

 # TOOLSET
-The ROOT file, openapi.json, for all documentation and checklists contains a set of links to other topic or safety focused content to test knowledge, the index content, like PDF versions of the checklists, approved by the UAST.
-Inside of each openapi.json data file, locate the INDEX node to begin parsing the objects available.
-Use of these tools is without warrenty and we provide this information as-is for use for the express purpose described and not for commercial purposes without the express written permission from the Secretary of the UAST.
+The ROOT file, openapi.json, for all documentation and checklists contains a set of links to other topic or safety focused content, like a PDF version of a checklist, peer reviewed and approved by the UAST.
+Use of these tools is without warranty and we provide this information as-is for use.

 > Reporting directly to NASA ASRS is available using the Advanced link below.